Mt. Edgecumbe High School: History

-Mt.
-Edgecumbe was established on Japonski Island in Sitka in 1947 on the then-recently deserted Sitka World War II installation.
-It was originally administered by the Bureau of Indian Affairs and, along with Native Alaskan boarding schools in others parts of the state, helped educate today's leaders from rural areas.
-In fact, there are several MEHS graduates in the current Alaska Legislature.
-In the 1980s, the school was closed for a year before being transferred to the State of Alaska, which has administered the institution since.
+In 1947, the federal government established Mt.
+Edgecumbe High School to provide higher education to rural Alaska Native students and to use the World War II installation on Japonski Island in Sitka.
+This was no longer needed by the military.
+The school was originally administered by the Bureau of Indian Affairs.
+Together with the Native Alaskan boarding schools in other parts of the state, it helped educate today's leaders from rural areas.

+By 2015, several MEHS graduates had been elected to the Alaska Legislature.

+In the 1980s, the school was closed for a year.
+The facility was transferred to the State of Alaska, which has administered the institution since.

 Governance

 The Alaska State Board of Education serves as the school board for Mt.
 Edgecumbe High School.